-class calibre.utils.formatter_functions.BuiltinFinishFormatting finish_formatting(val, fmt, prefix, suffix) - apply the format, prefix, and suffix to a value in the same way as done in a template like {series_index:05.2f| - |- }.
-For example, the following program produces the same output as the above template: program: finish_formatting(field("series_index"), "05.2f", " - ", " - ")
+class calibre.utils.formatter_functions.BuiltinFinishFormatting finish_formatting(value, format, prefix, suffix) - apply the format, prefix, and suffix to the value in the same way as done in a template like {series_index:05.2f| - |-}.
+This function is provided to ease conversion of complex single-function- or template-program-mode templates to GPM Templates.
+For example, the following program produces the same output as the above template:

+program: finish_formatting(field("series_index"), "05.2f", " - ", " - ")